 He had worked at the Institute of Mental Health in Singapore (child guidance clinic, general psychiatry, addiction and forensic psychiatry), at a restructured hospital, in the Singapore Armed Forces (Psychological Care Centre and SAF Ward), at the Changi Prison Complex and attachments at overseas institutions such as HM Prison Brixton and medium security hospitals.

-In 2015, Dr John Bosco Lee founded The Adelphi Psych Medicine Clinic to provide a convenient platform for working professionals, lawyers and anyone seeking professional help for difficulties encountered at schools, while serving National Service in the military, police or civil defence or when disturbed at work place due to mental health issues.
+In 2015, Dr John Bosco Lee founded The Adelphi Psych Medicine Clinic to provide a caring, convenient and confidential clinic for the mental healthcare needs of working adults, students and National Service men.
 He invited a group of like-minded therapists to join his practice in general psychiatry and forensic psychiatry, they are well trained and experienced in their clinical competencies while being confidential and caring in their approach.

 In his effort to provide optimal clinical care for his patients, he spent over two years to obtain specialist training in clinical hypnosis from the London College of Clinical Hypnosis.
 He also uses cognitive behavioural therapy and eye movement desensitisation reprocessing (EMDR) in his clinical work for psychotherapy.

 Dr John Bosco Lee provides assessment of mental capacity in determining legal competency.
 He passionately believes that people with mental illnesses who offend should not be just subjected to the punitive aspect of the legal system but be accurately assessed before sentencing, be given appropriate treatment, receive rehabilitation and be prepared for their eventual recovery and re-integration into society.
 He had provided expert witness testimony at the Military Court, State Court, Family Court and the Supreme Court.